With their current cavalier attitude to “Electrical Safety” for their customers, and their employees as well.

 This unfortunate cavalier attitude that has been prevalent for the past 25 years in our industry has led to more and more companies that provide a cheap price using every loophole in the book as long as they don’t get caught, that is, just to get the work.

-The amount of buildings I go into, that are supposedly covered by current test certificates, where I personally would like to physically turn them off because of the dangers I see are now fast outweighing the good ones, due to years of neglect and worthless test and reports.
+The number of buildings I go into, that are supposedly covered by current test certificates, where I personally would like to physically turn them off because of the dangers I see are now fast outweighing the good ones, due to years of neglect and worthless test and reports.

 Time and time again I see reports which are basically worthless pieces of paper supplied to the customer from FM companies and cheap do it at any cost testing contractors, who put in a cheap price just to get remedial works, and in over 60% of the cases I have seen personally prices that are less than half the actual cost of doing the work; but the remedial costs are twice the amount, so the clients think, they are getting a good job, and a very cheap price and then pay through the nose at the end.